learn-co-curriculum/phase-4-project-guidelines/README.md

 | Data Fetching      |              |                 |                |
 | Styling            |              |                 |                |

-A strong temptation is to order your project timeline row-by-row.
+You may be tempted to order your project timeline row-by-row.
 Do not do this!
-If you try to build all your migrations, then all your models, then all your controllers, then all your fetch calls, then all your view logic, you will have a bad time.
-Inevitably, your view logic ends up requiring changes to the underlying layers, and you end up building models that never end up using.
-If you instead build all the **vertical slices** involved in **one feature** before moving on to the next feature, you'll minimize rewriting, and end up with working features without waste.
+If you try to build all your migrations, then all your models, then all your controllers, then all your fetch calls, then all your view logic you will have a bad time.
+Inevitably, your view logic ends up requiring changes to the underlying layers, and you end up building models that you never use.
+If you instead build **each feature** (each **vertical slice**) in its entirety before moving on to the next feature, you'll minimize rewriting, and end up with working features without waste.